fwqefwqef/ChronoArkMods-windy/README.md

 A list of various mods for Chrono Ark.
 Requires BepInEx.

-The .dll files are the mod files.
-I included .cs source code for people who want to look at it.
+The .dll files are the mod files that you need.
+I included the project folders for people who want to look at it.

 Check here for how to use mods: https://github.com/Neoshrimp/ChronoArk-gameplay-plugins